-Hollywood is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 149,728 people and 31 constituent neighborhoods, Hollywood is the 12th largest community in Florida.
+Hollywood is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 152,131 people and 35 constituent neighborhoods, Hollywood is the 12th largest community in Florida.

 Hollywood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Hollywood is a very ethnically-diverse city.
+Hollywood is an extremely ethnically-diverse city.
 The people who call Hollywood home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hollywood, accounting for 42.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hollywood residents report their race to be White, followed by Black or African-American.
-Hollywood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.45% of the city’s residents.
-Important ancestries of people in Hollywood include German, Irish, English, and Haitian.
+Important ancestries of people in Hollywood include Italian, Haitian, Irish, German, and Jamaican.

 The most common language spoken in Hollywood is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.